Chapter 23 BW 109 Ich glaube, lieber Herr, hilf meinem Unglauben

 This distress is personal and private; it is the individual who feels it so intensely and others can only observe and commiserate.

 It is interesting to view this aria within the context of the Expressionist movement of the early twentieth century.
-Musically it was most associated with Schoenberg whose operatic monologue Erwartung depicts an intellect at the point of disintegration.
-Harmonic language aside, there are a number of obvious differences; Schoenberg′s composition was a complete if short opera, Bach′s a mere aria.
+Musically. this was most associated with Schoenberg whose operatic monologue Erwartung depicts an intellect at the point of disintegration.
+Harmonic language aside, there are a number of obvious differences; Schoenberg′s composition was a complete if short opera, Bach′s a shortish aria.
 With Bach we know precisely what the cause of the problem is, a sense of religious alienation, but with Schoenberg we are less certain.
 Furthermore Bach was constrained, at least to a degree, by the conventions and expectations of his age.
 Yet it is difficult not to see the one man as a precursor of the other both, in their own ways, delving into the recesses of mental instability.
 Unfortunately conductors are too often prone to take this movement too slowly, a misplaced element of refinement diluting a more appropriately aggressive assault upon reason.

 After three such powerfully emotional movements, the remainder of the cantata comes almost as an anti-climax.
 The journey must continue and the narrative be completed of course; but is it artistically credible to return the listener convincingly to a state of grace, faith and blissful harmony with God after such a distractedly emotional and operatic beginning?
 Bach does his best and, as we shall see, could hardly have been unaware of the magnitude of the aesthetic problem he faced.